ryanpierson/merge_docx/README.md

 A merged docx file will be created with the file name 'destination.docx'

 ## Explanation
-A .docx file is a zip folder containing a number of "parts"
+A .docx file is a zip folder containing a number of "parts"<br />
    - Typically UTF encoded XML files, though the ackage may also contain a media folder for images/video

 ## Built With
 python-docx